 - Your responsibilities if you take on a self-employed person

 Both come with their challenges and demands, and both have different structures that you must adhere to.
 Why?
 Because you are protecting yourself from any future messy situations and also ensuring you get what you need from the situation.
+This handy guide from the UK government about hiring people might help you get started too.

 How has the housekeeper cost fluctuated recently?

-How much should you pay a full time housekeeper?
+How much should you pay a full-time housekeeper?

 Packages vary depending on whether the role is live-in or live-out housekeeper, as well as the overall conditions of the job.
 Expect to pay between 10 – 20% less than the rates below if you’re paying for a live-in housekeeper.